top of page

 “A great cellist: What was very good about the Pouliot-Cheng-Hewitt trio is that, as soon as Bryan Cheng spoke, we were reassured, because this interpretation was placed in the perspective of dialogue (the almost mischievous playing between Pouliot and Cheng) and reason...In this trio we really have to mention Bryan Cheng, the one who set the tone.
 The more we hear this cellist, the more we like this simplicity, this art of not forcing anything.
 And the 1699 Stradivarius cello lent to him by the Canimex Foun- dation is a marvel.”

-Christophe Huss, Le Devoir (Montréal) - about Bryan Cheng’s performance of Beethoven’s Triple Concerto with pianist Angela Hewitt, violinist Blake Pouliot, and conductor Laurence Equilbey leading the Orchestre symphonique de Montréal
+Christophe Huss, Le Devoir (Montréal), November 2022 - about Bryan Cheng’s performance of Beethoven’s Triple Concerto with pianist Angela Hewitt, violinist Blake Pouliot, and conductor Laurence Equilbey leading the Orchestre symphonique de Montréal

 “the evening’s three soloists brought phenomenal energy and commitment to the Triple Concerto.
 Cheng’s passionate lyricism was a standout.

-Ian Cochrane, Bachtrack.com - about Bryan Cheng’s performance of Beethoven’s Triple Concerto with pianist Angela Hewitt, violinist Blake Pouliot, and conductor Laurence Equilbey leading the Orchestre symphonique de Montréal
+Ian Cochrane, Bachtrack.com, November 2022 - about Bryan Cheng’s performance of Beethoven’s Triple Concerto with pianist Angela Hewitt, violinist Blake Pouliot, and conductor Laurence Equilbey leading the Orchestre symphonique de Montréal

 “Cheng shaped his performance with a constant sense of narrative, rising elatedly to match the first violin for a goosebump-inducing duet with the concertmaster to end the third movement [of the Dvorak Cello Concerto].”